wearethepioneers18/The-Zig-Movie-App/README.md

 - Export api key environment variable: export API_KEY=${your_api_key}
 - Start webpack using npm start
 - Navigate to app in browser
-- Once the challenge is complete, please push up the code to a new private repo and grant access to 'chilch' for code review
+- Once the challenge is complete, please push the code up to a new private repo and grant access to 'chilch' for code review.***Then email jobs@thezig.io with a link to your private repo and a copy of your resume.***

 ## Requirements